Cindy BurkeCLINICAL ASSISTANT PROFESSORDirector of Therapeutic Riding Program

 How do I sign-up for riding classes?

-First-year students sign up for ANSC 402 when they sign up for classes at Freshman Orientation.
-Priority is given to equine studies majors.
-Freshmen who are not equine studies majors should email Sarah Rigg in July to see if there are openings in the fall semester class.
+Priority is given to equine studies majors, but classes are open to students of all majors and, during a typical semester, most students can be accommodated.
+First-year equine majors will receive a survey to sign up for ANSC 402 in early May.
+First-year students who are not equine studies majors should email Sarah Rigg as soon as they have committed to UNH.
 A two-part preregistration and signup is held for continuing students each semester.
-This is typically held in April for the fall semester, and November for the spring semester.
+Typically, this is held in April for the fall semester and November for the spring semester.
 Visit the equine website for dates.

 How do I try out for the riding team?

-In order to try out for either of the riding teams (hunt seat or dressage), students must be enrolled in or have taken ANSC 402 for two semesters.
+UNH’s award-winning equestrian teams compete in both the IHSA (hunt seat) and the IDA (dressage).
+To try out for either of the riding team, students must be enrolled in ANSC 402 or have previously taken ANSC 402 for two semesters.
 Tryouts are held each fall.
 Each team will hold a mandatory informational meeting for interested students before tryouts take place.
-Dates for meetings and tryouts are posted in the stables in early September.
+Dates for meetings and tryouts are announced and posted in the stables at the beginning of the fall semester.

 Can I board my horse at UNH?

 The UNH Equine Facility has space for a limited number of student boarders.
 Board is $650 per month.
 Priority is given to equine majors.
-Contact stable manager Brenda.Hess-McAskill after being accepted to UNH to be put on the list.
+Contact the stable manager, Brenda.Hess-McAskill, after being accepted to UNH to be put on the list.
 Brenda also has a list of other area boarding facilities.

 If my horse is boarded at UNH, will it be ridden in the riding classes?